TimH96/proxer-dl-tools/README.md

 5. There will be multiple cookies there, you can find the authentication token by method of elimination - all the other cookies will be humanly readable to some degree, look for the one that looks like two random alphanumerical strings seperated by a ``=``
 6. Copy this token and use it for the ``--token`` parameter when using the scrips, i.e. ``--token r4nD0m57rng=4lpHaNuMsTr1ng``

 Note that the token expires eventually, so you will have to repeat these steps between download sessions.
+The scripts might also be caught by the DDOS protection.
+You can circumvent this by opening any video page in your browser and completing the Captcha verification, then running the script again.

 #### Download a video

+Run the ``proxer-dl-video`` script, passing in the video url, auth token and the file to output it to.
+Use ``.\proxer-dl-video.exe -h`` for more information.

 #### Download a series

+Run the ``proxer-dl-series`` script, passing in the anime ID, auth token, output directory, episode range and language option.
+You can also retrieve all the download links instead with the ``--get_mode`` parameter, which might be useful if you want more control over when and how to download the series, i.e. from your browser.
+Use ``.\proxer-dl-series.exe -h`` for more information.